 NSA Souda Bay is comprised of approximately 20 officers, 300 enlisted personnel, 100 U.S civilians, and 200 contractors, both U.S. and local national.
 NSA Souda Bay consists of the following departments: Administration, Command Support, Chaplain, Comptroller, Fleet and Family Support Center, Legal, MWR, Operations, Public Affairs, Public Works, Safety, Security, Supply, CROF, Information Systems, Fire, Housing, HRO, Emergency Management, and 13 tenant commands.

 Transportation to/from NSA Souda Bay is extremely limited.
 It is highly recommended that you ship your vehicle to Souda Bay.
 There is taxi service available to/from the base to all local areas.
 There is no bus service regularly available.
 There is normally a shuttle running to/from the base to designated housing areas in the Akrotiri.
 The shuttle runs once in the morning and once after work.
 Please note that you may only bring one vehicle, not a car and a motorcycle both.
-If you do bring a motorcycle instead of a car, you will be able to drive it only if your state drivers license is endorsed for motorcycle use.
+If you do bring a motorcycle instead of a car, you will be able to drive it only if your state drivers license is endorsed for motorcycle use and you have completed the Motorcycle Safety Course.

 You will be assigned a sponsor who will contact you to answer any questions you may have.
 Please be sure to notify your sponsor of your expected arrival date so that they will be available to meet you at the air terminal or civilian airport when you arrive.
 If the sponsor is unable to meet you, someone else from the appropriate department will be there to meet you.
 While en route to Souda Bay you may have your mail forwarded to the command.
 Please visit the Souda Bay homepage to request a sponsor.